How To Freeze Gnocchi – A Chef’s Guide

 Do Not Do These Things:

-• Don’t freeze the gnocchi as quickly after they’ve been created.
-Dry them in the air before freezing.
+• Don’t freeze gnocchi straight after they’ve been cooked.
+Let them cool on the counter.

 Can you store uncooked gnocchi and gnocchi dough in the refrigerator?

 The answer is no. If you try to put gnocchi that hasn’t been cooked in the refrigerator, the dough gets dry and dark.
-We strongly discourage trying to cook it after.
-It is best to cook it immediately or keep your frozen gnocchi in the freezer.
+We strongly discourage trying to cook it after that.
+It is best to cook it immediately or freeze it immediately.

 Why freeze raw gnocchi?

-This is because gnocchi that hasn’t been cooked retains much longer than cooked gnocchi.
-There is also the danger of your gnocchi breaking when it’s reheated if you freeze it after it’s cooked.
+This is because gnocchi that hasn’t been cooked stays fresh much longer than cooked gnocchi.
+There is also the danger of breaking gnocchi when reheating it if you freeze it after it’s been cooked.

 It’s possible; however, there’s a possibility that you’ll face issues reheating it later.
 When frozen correctly, it lasts up to two months (we suggest at least 6 weeks in most instances).